bendudson/hermes-3/docs/sphinx/examples.rst

    :alt:
    :width: 60%

-   Evolution of ion and neutral pressure (blue); ion, electron and neutral temperature (red), starting from flat profiles.
+   Evolution of ion and neutral density (blue); ion, electron and neutral temperature (red), starting from flat profiles.

 Due to the short length-scales near the sheath, the grid is packed